dioptra-io/iris/docs/deployment.md

 # Deployment

-TODO: UPDATE SETTINGS LINKS.

 You can set up a production-ready system to orchestrate multiple vantage points from a dedicated API.

-We provide a [docker-compose.yml](docker-compose.yml) file to set up Iris locally.
+We provide a [`docker-compose.yml`](https://github.com/dioptra-io/iris/blob/main/docker-compose.yml) file to set up Iris locally.
 Feel free to adapt it with your own configurations.
 Don't forget to change the default passwords before pushing it to production!